502 - Student Conduct

 Official school publications are free from prior restraint by employees or officials except as provided by law.
 A faculty advisor will supervise student writers to maintain professional standards of English and journalism and to comply with the law including, but not limited to, the restrictions against unlawful speech.
 The production of official school publications will be guided by the law and by the ethical standards adopted by professional associations or societies of journalism.

-Persons, other than students, who believe they have been aggrieved by student expression in a student-produced, official school publications will follow the grievance procedures outlined in board Policy 502.12-Student Complaints and Grievances.
+Persons, other than students, who believe they have been aggrieved by student expression in a student-produced, official school publications will follow the grievance procedures outlined in board Policy 502.12.
 Students who believe their freedom of expression in a student-produced, official school publication has been restricted will follow the grievance procedure also outlined in Policy 502.12.

 The superintendent in conjunction with building principals will be responsible for developing a student publications code.
 This code will include, but not be limited to, reasonable rules including time, place, and manner of restrictions.
 The superintendent [or designee] will also be responsible for distributing this policy and the student publications code to the students and their parents.